-Only stockholders as of the close of business on April 22, 2013 (the "Record Date") are entitled to notice of and to vote at the Meeting.
-As of April 22, 2013, there were 31,782,747 shares of our common stock outstanding and entitled to vote, with each share entitled to one vote.
-See "Beneficial Ownership of Company Common Stock By Directors, Officers and Principal Stockholders" for information regarding the beneficial ownership of our common stock by our directors, executive officers and stockholders known to us to beneficially own 5% or more of our common stock.
+Only stockholders as of the close of business on April 29, 2016 (the "Record Date"), are entitled to notice of and to vote at the Meeting.
+As of the Record Date, there were 30,847,056 shares of our common stock outstanding and entitled to vote, with each share entitled to one vote.
+See "Beneficial Ownership of Company Common Stock By Directors, Officers and Principal Stockholders" for information regarding the beneficial ownership of our common stock by our current directors, executive officers and stockholders known to us to beneficially own five percent (5%) or more of our common stock.